 One way to calculate the midpoint is to remember that this midpoint is half of the distance between points.
 If you want to calculate the midpoint this way, you can use this distance between points calculator and divide the final answer by 2.

-Another way is through using the slope of the line if it is known.
+Another way is by using the slope of the line if it is known.
 To learn more about this, you can visit our slope calculator.
 Using the slope of a line to calculate a point is also known as linear interpolation.
 To use linear interpolation to calculate the distance, endpoint, or midpoint, visit the interpolation calculator.

 Midpoint Definition